obonaventure/cnp3/Missions/S4/tcp1.rst

 Practical issues
 ----------------

-For this exercise, you will reuse the UML virtual machines that you have used for the two previous exercices.
+For this exercise, you will reuse the UML virtual machines that you have used for the two previous exercises.

 As you are implementing a protocol that is already supported by the Linux kernel, you need to ensure that the Linux kernel will not reply to the TCP segments that your implementation receives.
 For this, the easiest solution is to configure the firewall [#ffirewall]_ on the UML machine where you are running scapy_ to block all TCP segments.
 TCP should only be blocked on the interface between the two UML between.
 For example, if you run scapy_ on the UML1 and test it against UML2, you could configure UML1's firewall as follows ::